 Why Acceptance Criteria Matter

-Without clear acceptance criteria, teams operate in ambiguity.
+Without clear acceptance criteria in user story, teams operate in ambiguity.
 Developers make assumptions, testers aren't sure what to validate, and product owners struggle to determine if stories meet business requirements.

 - • Everyone knows what "done" means